Student Resource Directory

 Columbia Residential - Check eligibility for student housing and apply.

 A housing application link with log-in information is provided to students upon admission.
-Students must apply for housing via the housing portal, using the sign-up code below and their PID number:
+Students must apply for housing via the housing portal, using their UNI ID and their PID number:

 - Link to Housing Portal